Upper Iowa University held four virtual ceremonies on Saturday, May 9, 2020. Videos of each ceremony may be viewed on UIU's YouTube channel:

 Additional details will be posted as they become available.

 Diplomas are issued six times each year and a formal commencement ceremony is held once each year in Fayette, Iowa in May.
 UIU encourages you to participate in its formal commencement ceremony even if your graduation date falls earlier in the academic year.
 Names of students in the commencement program will include students who graduated or are candidates for graduation between October of the previous year and August of the current year.

 As a candidate for graduation, regardless of whether you plan to participate in the commencement ceremony, you must file an application for graduation.
-There is an application fee of $65 (even if you choose not to attend the commencement ceremony).
+There is an application fee of $70 (even if you choose not to attend the commencement ceremony).
 Students planning to participate in the commencement ceremony should complete the request to participate form.
-The application for graduation and request to participate form are located on myUIU (academics tab – student forms section).
+The application for graduation and request to participate forms are located on myUIU (academics tab – student forms section).

-The request to participate form should be submitted by February 28, 2017 to accommodate
+The request to participate form should be submitted by February 28, 2020 to accommodate

 ordering of regalia.